stellar/go/exp/services/recoverysigner/README.md

 # Recovery Signer

-This is a [SEP-XX] Recovery Signer implementation based on SEP-XX v?.?.?.
+This is an incomplete and work-in-progress implementation of the [SEP-30] Recovery Signer protocol.

 A Recovery Signer is a server that can help a user regain control of a Stellar account if they have lost their secret key.
 A user registers their account with